joakimskoog/SpotifyWebHelperAPI/README.md

 * Retrieve information about the Spotify client

 ## Usage
 There are a few different ways you can start using the communication service.
-The first one is the easy way where you use the default dependencies.
-This is shown below.
+Before you start using the code you will have to either download it from Github or from NuGet (https://www.nuget.org/packages/SpotifyWebHelperAPI/).
+An example on how to use the library is shown below:

 ```C#
   var communicationService = SpotifyWebHelperApi.Create();
   var status = communicationService.GetStatus();